What do Quakers mean by . . .

 Oversight : one of the terms that can cause confusion since it has a different meaning to Quakers from its use in everyday English.
 Here, “oversight” does not mean an error or omission, but simply describes the duties or activities of Overseers.

 Penn, William : 1644 – 1718 converted to Quakerism at the age of 22, Penn was unusually well-connected for a Quaker: his father had been an admiral and a Member of Parliament.
+William himself was on friendly terms with James Duke of York, brother of King Charles II and later (though only briefly) King himself as James II.
 Penn became a close friend of George Fox and was the author of several Quaker pamphlets.
 He made legal history at his trial for unlawful assembly in 1670 when the jury – defying the bullying of the judge – refused to convict him, upon which Penn and the jurors were all sent to prison together!
 The judge’s actions however had been transparently illegal, and the jurors appealed.
 In what became known as “Bushel’s case” the principle was enshrined in English law that a jury has the right to return the verdict they think appropriate, no matter what the judge’s opinion may be.
 Penn sealed his place in history with his “holy experiment” in founding of the American state of Pennsylvania following a gift of the land to him by King Charles II.
 Penn worked hard producing a constitution to govern Pennsylvania on Quaker principles of tolerance and enlightenment.
-However Penn was no businessman, and having sunk all his resources into running and governing his province, he eventually died penniless.
+However Penn was no businessman, and having sunk all his resources into running and governing his province, eventually died penniless.

 Prevented : means that a Friend who was expected at some meeting or event has been unable to come.
 Unlike its meaning in normal English usage however it does not imply that the Friend has been somehow compelled by someone else to stay away, it is just a neutral way of saying that the person in question was not able to attend.